willfaught/go-guide/README.md

     f(x) // X is always unchanged
     ```

-- If done this way, then short declarations in blocks indicate that something clever is happening
+- Short declarations in blocks indicate that something clever is happening

 ## Testing